LucasHTMartins/LucasHTMartins.github.io/_projects/2024-08-05-Completing-a-CS-Degree-Through-Open-Source.md

 ## Advanced CS

-I am approaching the advanced courses by covering three main areas: Advanced Programming, Advanced Systems, and Advanced Theory.
-No courses completed yet, but I will update as I progress through the curriculum.
+After completing every course above, OSSU recommends that students choose a subset of courses based on interest and take every course within that subset.
+I am currently interested in three of the main areas but have not currently started courses in any of them.
+The areas are: Advanced Programming, Advanced Systems, and Advanced Theory.

 ## Electives